Health Services

 Network of Care

-The Department contracts with Wellpath to provide comprehensive medical services statewide and with Centurion to provide comprehensive mental and dental services statewide.
+The Department contracts with Centurion to provide comprehensive medical, mental and dental services statewide.
 Services are provided under a managed care model.

 The State of Georgia’s correctional health care system is multidisciplinary and provides offenders with access to such services as medical and dental sick call, emergency care, chronic care, medication management, diagnostic tests and procedures, infirmaries, inpatient hospitalizations and specialty services.